dfilatov/lrt/README.md

   * `request(fn)` (required) Accepts function `fn` and returns `token` for possible aborting via `clear` method (if it is specified)
   * `cancel(token)` (optional) Accepts `token` and cancels scheduling

-For example, let's implement scheduler which runs next chunk of units in ~100 milliseconds after previous chunk has ended
+For example, let's implement scheduler which runs next chunk of units in ~100 milliseconds after previous chunk has ended:
 ```ts
 const customChunkScheduler = {
     request: fn => setTimeout(fn, 100),